ajtock/NGS_intro_Cambridge_SysBio/README.md

 2. sequences that match a minimum of 4 consecutive bases in Illumina TruSeq adapters (Cutadapt will also remove any bases following [3’ of] a read–adapter match)
 3. reads shorted than 30 bases, which will improve alignment performance, as the shorter the sequence, the greater the chance that it will align to multiple locations in a reference genome

-Cutadapt will print a report of progress and trimming statistics to standard output (stdout), which will be visible on your screen, in the same way FastQC printed its progress to screen.
+Cutadapt will send a report of progress and trimming statistics to standard output (stdout), which will be visible on your console, in the same way FastQC printed its progress to the console.
 Try to find a way to redirect the stdout and stderr (error messages, if any) generated by your `cutadapt` command to an appropriately named log file, which will be useful for future reference.

 What proportion of read pairs and base calls passed the filters?